Equivariant stable sheaves and toric GIT: Applications

 \subsection{Quotients to weighted projective spaces}

-Let $(X,L)$ be a $n$-dimensional polarized toric orbifold with torus $T$ and associated polytope $P$.
-We will show: \begin{proposition} Up to replacing $L$ by a sufficiently high power, there are at least $(n+1)$ one-parameter subgroups of $T$ compatible with $(X,L)$.
-The associated GIT quotients are weighted projective spaces. \end{proposition} From this proposition, we deduce that one can obtain $\mu$-stable reflexive sheaves on any polarized toric orbifold from $\mu$-stable reflexive sheaves on weighted projective spaces. \begin{remark} As weighted projective spaces have Picard rank $1$, the number of rays of their fans, and thus the number of facets of their polytopes, is the smallest possible for a given dimension (see remark \ref{rem:picard rank}).
+In this section we will show: \begin{proposition} Let $(X,L)$ be a $n$-dimensional polarized toric orbifold with torus $T$ and associated polytope $P$ and denote by $m$ the number of torus fixed points of $X$.
+Then, up to replacing $L$ by a sufficiently high power, there exist at least $m$ one-parameter subgroups of $T$ compatible with $(X,L)$ giving distinct GIT quotients.
+The associated GIT quotients are weighted projective spaces. \end{proposition} From this proposition, we deduce that one can obtain $\mu$-stable reflexive sheaves on any polarized toric orbifold from $\mu$-stable reflexive sheaves on weighted projective spaces. \begin{remark} As weighted projective spaces have Picard rank $1$, the number of rays of their fans, and thus the number of facets of their polytopes, is the smallest possible for a given dimension (see Remark \ref{rem:picard rank}).
 Thus, testing stability for reflexive sheaves is simpler on weighted projective spaces.
 We expect that these varieties could serve as simple bricks to study moduli spaces of equivariant reflexive sheaves on toric orbifolds, and will investigate in this direction in future work. \end{remark} \begin{proof} The argument is local at a vertex $v\in P$.
 As $X$ is an orbifold, its fan is simplicial, and thus the set $\lbrace u_F,\: v\in F\rbrace$ is a $\Q$-basis of $M_\Q$.
 Consider and

 As all the degrees $\deg_L(D_F)$ are positive, it is clear that $u_{\bfD_v}$ is not zero.
 Let $N_0=N\cap (\R\cdot u_{\bfD_v})$ and let $G=N_0\otimes_\Z \C^*$.
 Then, by construction of $u_{\bfD_v}$, up to dilation and translations of $P$, we can assure that $P$ intersects $N_0^\perp$ transversally and precisely along the faces $F$ that contains $v$.
 Thus, up to scaling $L$ and choosing an appropriate linearization, the set of stable divisors for the $G$ action is $\bfD_v$.
 By construction, Minkowski condition is satisfied and $G$ is compatible with $(X,L)$.
 The associated quotient is a weighted projective space as the number of stable facets is $n$, giving $n$ rays for the $(n-1)$-dimensional toric GIT quotient.
-To conclude, there are at least $n+1$ vertices in the polytope, and thus at least $n+1$ such quotients, hence the result. \end{proof}
+To conclude, the vertices in the polytope correspond to $0$-dimensional orbits, hence to fixed points.
+Thus, there are at least $m$ such quotients, hence the result. \end{proof}

 \begin{remark} From Lemma \ref{lem:restrictive action} and Proposition \ref{prop:orbifold to WPP}, we deduce that the compatible one parameter subgroups for $(\C\P^n,\cO_{\P^n}(1))$ are given by the $\C^*$-actions